 Failure To Comply occurs when you fail to comply with an order from the court.
 For traffic tickets, this usually happens after you have a traffic ticket hearing and you fail to pay or provide required documentary evidence such as proof of registration.

-Failure To Pay Financial Obligations involve payments outside of the court.
-When you owe money or are required to pay an obligation to maintain your driving privilege.
+Failure To Pay Financial Responsibilities involve payments outside of the court.
+When you owe money or are required to pay an obligation to maintain your driving privilege and you fail to make the payment timely – these are called FR Suspensions.
 The following fall into this category:

 - Lack Of Automobile Insurance

 An FR suspension means a suspension for failure to pay a responsibility.
 You have to fulfill the financial obligation to fix an FR suspension and receive an FR suspension reinstatement.

 A Lack Of Automobile Insurance suspension, unlike most others, is immediate.
 The Department does not warn you with a letter of an impending suspension.
 They tell you that is has been suspended after the fact.